 To encourage referrals, mail a handwritten thank-you note to those who give referrals.
 This may seem a bit old-fashioned; however, this is exactly why you should do this.
-This politeness and gratefulness stands out from the rest of the crowd and makes the preschool more special.
+This politeness and gratefulness stand out from the rest of the crowd and makes the preschool more special.

 7. Reward Existing Clients for Referrals and Positive Reviews

-Give existing clients motivation to make referrals by offering some form of reward, such as a discount on their monthly fee or a free month.
+Give existing clients motivation to make referrals by offering some form of rewards, such as a discount on their monthly fee or a free month.
 Reward them for posting positive reviews on online review systems such as Yelp and others.